YQ-Zhangyy/FedGain/README.md

 This is the official implementation of the following paper:

-YuQing Zhang, Changli Zhou, Binghuang Huang, Hui Tian. _FedGain: Toward Negative-Gain-Free Client Collaboration in Federated Learning_.
+Yuqing Zhang, Changli Zhou, Binghuang Huang, Hui Tian. _FedGain: Toward Negative-Gain-Free Client Collaboration in Federated Learning_.
 ICML 2026.